A One-Size-Fits-All Solution to Conservative Bandit Problems: Conservative Mean-Variance Bandits

 where $H_1^{\mv}=\sum_{i>1}(\Delta_i^{\mv})^{-1}$, $H_2^{\mv}=\sum_{i>1}(\Delta_i^{\mv})^{-2}$, $H_3^{\mv}=\sum_{i>1}\sum_{j>1, j \neq i}(\Delta_i^{\mv} \Delta_j^{\mv})^{-2}$ and $\tilde{\Delta}_0^{\mv}=\Delta_0^{\mv} + \alpha {\mv}_0$. \end{theorem}

-\textbf{Remark 5.} Since a pull of $x_0$ not only accumulates $\mv_0$ but also causes an exploration risk (bounded by $2$ for reward distributions in $[0,1]$) due to the switch between different arms, we need the mild assumption $\alpha \mv_0>2$ to guarantee that a pull of $x_0$ can earn a positive budget against the baseline $(1-\alpha)\mv_0$.
+\textbf{Remark 5.} Since a pull of $x_0$ not only accumulates $\mv_0$ but also causes an exploration risk (bounded by $2$ for reward distributions in $[0,1]$) due to the switch between different arms, we need the mild assumption $\alpha \mv_0>2$ to guarantee that a pull of $x_0$ will not violate the constraint.
 Recall that the result is a normalized regret over $T$, the first term of $O(\ln T/ T)$ order owes to regular arms, which agrees with the previous non-conservative mean-variance result~\cite{sani2012risk}.
 The second term is the conservative regret for satisfying the constraint, which is of only $O(1/T)$ order and independent of $T$ in the cumulative form.
 To our best knowledge, Theorem~\ref{thm:con_mv_ucb} is the first result for conservative bandits with mean-variance objectives.